msotodev/EssentialLayers/EssentialLayers.Request/Readme.md

  - It was added a new HttpHelper `12/12/2024`
  - It was removed the TRequest at the method GetAsync + Logs `06/12/2024`
  - Solved issue on serialize() & Added insensitiveMapping with default true `12/11/2024`
- - It was added a content type in a Request and changed the models location + Fixed reponse issue `05/11/2024`
+ - It was added a content type in a Request and changed the models location + Fixed response issue `05/11/2024`
  - It's added "CastResultAsResultHelper" parameter at HttpOption model in HttpService `29/10/2024`

 Created by [Mario Soto Moreno](https://github.com/MatProgrammerSM)